Harshal7797/Java-Trading_Application/README.md

 ![Swagger](https://user-images.githubusercontent.com/51926543/62734931-1c56f680-b9f8-11e9-8d36-680522b6ec6c.jpg)

 - How to consume REST API?
-- You can also execute by importing the api specification using the link to `POSTMAN`
+- You can also execute `Http` request by importing the api specification using the link to `POSTMAN`
 - [http://localhost:8080/v2/api-docs](http://localhost:8080/v2/api-docs)

 # REST API Usage